-The security_registry object provides a more complete interface to Lasso's security system.
+The security\registry object provides a more complete interface to Lasso's security system.
 It does not rely on an ongoing web request and can be used freely once the system is initialized.
-The security_registry methods permit a realm to be specified, but the object otherwise defaults to using the "Lasso Security" realm.
+The security\registry methods permit specifying a realm, but the object otherwise defaults to using the "Lasso Security" realm.

-Before the security system can be used, it must be initialized by calling the security_initialize method.
+Before the security system can be used, it must be initialized by calling the security\initialize method.
 Lasso Server calls this method as it starts up and so this step can be safely skipped by web applications.
 Command-line or other tools that want to use the security system should call this method as early as possible when starting up.

-A security_registry object can be created with zero parameters.
+A security\registry object can be created with no parameters.
 When created, it will open a connection to the security database.
 The object must be closed once it is no longer required.

-security_initialize()
+security\initialize()

 Initializes Lasso's ability to connect to the security SQLite database.
-Lasso Server calls this automatically, but you will need to call it if you wish to use the security_registry type.
+Lasso Server calls this automatically, but you will need to call it if you wish to use the security\registry type.